spdx/spdx-spec/docs/annexes/spdx-lite.md

 Additionally:

-1. for every /Software/Package object MUST exist exactly one /Core/Relationship object of type `concludedLicense` having that element as its `from` property and an /SimpleLicensing/AnyLicenseInfo as its `to` property.
+1. for every /Software/Package object MUST exist exactly one /Core/Relationship object of type `hasConcludedLicense` having that element as its `from` property and an /SimpleLicensing/AnyLicenseInfo as its `to` property.
-1. for every /Software/Package object MUST exist exactly one /Core/Relationship object of type `declaredLicense` having that element as its `from` property and  /SimpleLicensing/AnyLicenseInfo object as its `to` property.
+1. for every /Software/Package object MUST exist exactly one /Core/Relationship object of type `hasDeclaredLicense` having that element as its `from` property and  /SimpleLicensing/AnyLicenseInfo object as its `to` property.

 ### /Core/Hash